datascience-mobi-2022/2022-topic-03-team-02/README.md

 <br>
 1. Preliminary steps (data cleaning and normalization)
 2. Identifying RNA-dependent proteins
-3. Dimension Reduction Analysis (PCA and UMAP)
+3. Dimension reduction analysis (PCA and UMAP)
-4. Developing Linare Regression Model
+4. Developing linear regression model
 <br>

 The report can be found as .pdf and .Rmd files in the *report* folder and includes methods, results and discussion next to the analysis steps.
 Furthermore, our GitHub repository includes a folder containing all files regarding the project proposal (*project proposal*).